When is a “Franchisee” Actually a Glorified “Employee”?

 The proposed new rule modifies the factors and gives greater weight to two “core” factors, namely “the nature and degree of the individual's control over the work” and “the individual's opportunity for profit or loss,” which the rule says may be determinative.
 The rule lists three additional factors to be considered, namely the amount of skill required for the work, the degree of the working relationship between the individual and the potential employer, and whether the work is part of an integrated unit of production.
 The ultimate test, the Rule commentary states, is whether “the individual is, as a matter of economic reality, in business for him or herself.”
 If adopted, the proposed rule will make it less likely a franchise relationship would be considered an employment relationship under federal law.

-In a statement accompanying the proposed rule, the DOL noted that many arrangements which would otherwise be considered an employment relationship under California’s broader “ABC test” are not considered an employment relationship under the federal “economic realities” test.ATTORNEY: David T. Azrin
+In a statement accompanying the proposed rule, the DOL noted that many arrangements which would otherwise be considered an employment relationship under California’s broader “ABC test” are not considered an employment relationship under the federal “economic realities” test.Written By: David T. Azrin

 GDB Firm Blog